enjoy-digital/litex/doc/wishbone_burst_benchmark.md

 ## Next Steps

-- Repeat the benchmark with larger `mem_speed` ranges to reduce measurement noise and expose steady-state behavior beyond the 8KiB L2 size.
+- Use `litex_wishbone_burst_benchmark` with larger ranges and mixed workloads to reduce measurement noise and expose behavior beyond the 8KiB L2 size.
 - Evaluate `--l2-cache-min-data-width=256` on larger Artix-7/Kintex-7 and
   DDR3/DDR4 targets to see whether the sim throughput gain generalizes without excessive BRAM pressure.